Painting Process

 Bill The Butcher Day Lewis Source Image for Painting by Borbay

 A moment foreshadowing events to come, I cropped the picture to format, toyed around in Photoshop and got to work.
-After the jump, my full process.

 Bill The Butcher Day Lewis Painting Process by Borbay